-The New York City Energy Code will go into effect in 2010.
-Benchmarking of covered buildings' energy and water consumption will be phased in between 2011-2013.
+The New York City Energy Code went into effect on July 1, 2010.
+Benchmarking of covered buildings' energy and water consumption will be phased in between 2011 and 2013.
 Required lighting upgrades in covered buildings and sub-metering in covered tenant spaces must be completed by 2025.
 Audits and retro-commissioning requirements will begin in 2013.